 An Historical Look at First Century CE Palestine

-This lasted off and on for some 80 years when, in 63 BCE, Judea came under Roman rule as Pompey conquered Jerusalem and stepped into that most sacred site in all of Judaism, the Holy of Holies, the inner chamber of the Second Temple of Solomon.
+This lasted off and on for some 80 years when, in 63 BCE, Judea came under Roman rule as Pompey conquered Jerusalem and, with profound blasphemy, stepped into that most sacred site in all of Judaism, the Holy of Holies, the inner chamber of the Second Temple of Solomon.

 This ongoing quest for Jewish self rule in the face of occupation is really important to understand as we tease apart some of the fact from fiction in this whole Christ Sophia New Dispensation.

-Though this man Jesus likely interfaced and even was related to these anti-Roman Jewish groups, I do not believe Reza Aslan’s thesis in his book Zealot (5) that Jesus himself was a revolutionary nationalist fighting for the cause of Jewish sovereignty.
+Though this man Jesus likely interfaced and even was related to these anti-Roman Jewish groups (even identified as being a “brother” to James), I do not believe Reza Aslan’s thesis in his book Zealot (1) that Jesus himself was a revolutionary nationalist fighting for the cause of Jewish sovereignty.
 Though Aslan’s work may be helpful in pulling back some layers of misinformation about this history, he falls short, I believe in seeing the broader context associated with this Christ Sophia New Dispensation.

 The New Dispensation